 If a small hole is made in the window blind of a darkened room, an inverted image of the scene outside the window is produced on the opposite wall of the room.
-(The name Camera Obscura comes from the latin and means ‘dark room’).
+(The name ‘camera obscura’ comes from the Latin and means ‘dark room’).
 This ability of a pinhole to form an image appears to have been known to the Ancient Chinese as early as the 4th century BC and was first described outside China by the Arabian scholar Alhazen in about 1030.

 At first, camera obscuras were always a room in a house.
-By the seventeenth century, however, smaller, portable versions had appeared.
+By the 17th century, however, smaller, portable versions had appeared.
 Various forms evolved, including tents, sedan chairs and pocket models.
 Portable camera obscuras were used widely by artists as aids for sketching.
-For this purpose the most popular form was the reflex box camera obscura in which the lens formed an upright image on a sheet of translucent paper after reflection by an inclined mirror.
+For this purpose the most popular form was the reflex box camera obscura, in which the lens formed an upright image on a sheet of translucent paper after reflection by an inclined mirror.

-Coe, Brian, Cameras – From Daguerreotypes to Instant Pictures, Marshall Cavendish Editions, London, 1978, ISBN 0 85685 448 4
+- Coe, Brian, Cameras: From Daguerreotypes to Instant Pictures, Marshall Cavendish Editions, London, 1978, ISBN 0856854484

-Hammond, John H, The Camera Obscura – A Chronicle, Adam Hilger Ltd, Bristol, 1981.
-ISBN 0-85274-451-X
+- Hammond, John H., The Camera Obscura, a Chronicle, Adam Hilger Ltd, Bristol, 1981, ISBN 085274451X

-- Scott, Peter, ‘What Came First, Camera or Photograph?’ in The Photographic Collector Vol 4 No 1, Spring, 1983 pp 90-105
+- Scott, Peter, ‘What Came First, Camera or Photograph?’ in The Photographic Collector Vol. 4 No. 1, Spring 1983, p90–105

 Camera Obscuras today

-Camera Obscuras were at their most popular during the nineteenth century.
+Camera obscuras were at their most popular during the 19th century.
 Today, only a few survive.
 As well as original Victorian examples, however, there are some modern camera obscura.
 For example, in 1990 the Department of the Environment sponsored the building of a camera obscura for the Gateshead Garden Festival.
-When the festival closed the camera obscura was bought by Hove Borough Council and installed as a visitor attraction at Foredown Tower Countryside Centre.
+When the festival closed, the camera obscura was bought by Hove Borough Council and installed as a visitor attraction at Foredown Tower Countryside Centre.

-- Foredown Tower Countryside Centre, Foredown Road, Portslade, East Sussex BN41 2EW | 01273 422540
+- Foredown Tower Countryside Centre, Foredown Road, Portslade, East Sussex BN41 2EW | 01273 422 540

-The Camera Obscura, Castlehill, Edinburgh EH1 2LZ | 0131 2263709
+- The Camera Obscura, Castlehill, Edinburgh EH1 2LZ | 0131 226 3709

 - Great Aberystwyth Camera Obscura, Constitution Hill, Aberystwyth.
-Contact: Mr Griffin, Cliff Railway House, Cliff Terrace Aberystwyth, Dyfed SY23 2DN | 01970 617642 (open from the weekend before Easter until the end of October)
+Contact: Mr Griffin, Cliff Railway House, Cliff Terrace Aberystwyth, Dyfed SY23 2DN | 01970 617 642 (open from the weekend before Easter until the end of October)

-The Observatory, Dumfries Museum, Church Street, Dumfries DG2 7SW | 01387 253374
+- The Observatory, Dumfries Museum, Church Street, Dumfries DG2 7SW | 01387 253 374

 - The Clifton Observatory, Litfield Place, Clifton Down, Bristol | 0117 974 1242

-The Old Royal Observatory, Greenwich, London SE10 9NF
+- The Old Royal Observatory, Greenwich, London SE10 9NF

-The Camera Obscura, The Water Tower, City Walls, Chester.
-Contact: The Grosvenor Museum, 27 Grosvenor Street, Chester CH1 2DD | 01244 311610 (open from April – October)
+- The Camera Obscura, The Water Tower, City Walls, Chester.
+Contact: The Grosvenor Museum, 27 Grosvenor Street, Chester CH1 2DD | 01244 311 610 (open from April to October)

 - The Camera Obscura, Portmerion Village, Penrhyndeudraeth, Gwynedd LL48 6ET.
-Contact Mr Llewellyn: 01766 770228.
+Contact Mr Llewellyn: 01766 770 228.
 Visitors by appointment only

-The Barrie Pavilion, Kirriemuir Hill, Kirriemuir, Forfar, Scotland.
+- The Barrie Pavilion, Kirriemuir Hill, Kirriemuir, Forfar, Scotland.
 The Camera Obscura is inside a cricket pavilion built as a gift to the town by the author J.M.
 Barrie.
 It is looked after by Kirriemuir Community Council.
 Contact: Robert Berry, 44 Cortachy Crescent, Northmuir, Kirriemuir, Forfar.
 Visitors by appointment only

-The Camera Obscura, Douglas, Isle of Man.
+- The Camera Obscura, Douglas, Isle of Man.
 This has been purchased by the Manx government and is closed to the public pending renovation.
 Access can be arranged for serious researchers.
 Contact: Mr M.E.
-Fargher, Chief Executive, Department of Local Government Murray House, Mt Havelock, Isle of Man, IM1 2SF | 01624 685685
+Fargher, Chief Executive, Department of Local Government Murray House, Mt Havelock, Isle of Man, IM1 2SF | 01624 685 685

-Sinden Optical Company: Helen and David Sinden, Stella Haigh Lane, Addison Industria Estate, Wryton, Tyne & Wear NE21 ITE | 0191 499 0122 | Constructors and builders of camera obscura
+- Sinden Optical Company: Helen and David Sinden, Stella Haigh Lane, Addison Industria Estate, Wryton, Tyne & Wear NE21 ITE | 0191 499 0122 | Constructors and builders of camera obscura

-Broadhurst, Clarkson & Fuller, Telescope House, 63 Farringdon Road, London EC1 M3JB | 0171 405 2156 | Fullerscopes
+- Broadhurst, Clarkson & Fuller, Telescope House, 63 Farringdon Road, London EC1 M3JB | 0171 405 2156 | Fullerscopes

-Mike Feast, Foredown Tower, Countryside Centre, Foredown Road, Portslade, E Sussex BN41 2EW | 01273 422 540
+- Mike Feast, Foredown Tower, Countryside Centre, Foredown Road, Portslade, E Sussex BN41 2EW | 01273 422 540

-Edmund Scientific, 9066 Edscorp Building, Dept 15, Barrington, New Jersey 08007 USA | 001 609 573 6280 | Suppliers of optical equipment and devices
+- Edmund Scientific, 9066 Edscorp Building, Dept 15, Barrington, New Jersey 08007 USA | 001 609 573 6280 | Suppliers of optical equipment and devices

 - Peter Drew | 01706 815 816 | Maker of camera obscura